Loch Awe is one of those peaceful lochs with ever-changing scenery.

 Leacainn Muir Forest Drive

-Towards the South, there is a spot with parking and a small wooden platforms.
-IT has views of the South end of Loch Awe.
+Towards the South, there is a spot with parking and a small wooden platform.
+It has views of the South end of Loch Awe.
 I was lucky to have a stunning light at that moment.
+I got one of my favorite pictures in Scotland:

 Loch Awe Cairns